Hey friend,

 Make a quick grocery list if needed

-Prep easy grab-and-go options (mason jar salads, overnight oats, cut-up veggies)
+Prep easy grab-and-go options (mason jar salads, overnight oats, cut-up veggies, and of course some salty and/or sweet snacks because I'm not perfect. ha!)

 For outfits: I pick out Monday's outfit (sometimes the whole week if I'm feeling ambitious).
 One less decision means one less thing to drain my brain power.